hf/toi/packages/toix/README.md

 See the documentation on GitHub: [github.com/hf/toi](https://github.com/hf/toi).

+## Contributors
+- Stojan Dimitrovski
+- Hristijan Lubeski

 ## License

-Copyright &copy; 2018 Stojan Dimitrovski, some rights reserved.
+Copyright &copy; 2018 Stojan Dimitrovski et al., some rights reserved.

 Licensed under the MIT license.
 You can get a copy of it in `LICENSE`.